-Residential infestations of cockroaches expose its occupants to cockroach fecal material, saliva and body fragments; all are potentially severe asthma triggers, especially for children.
+Residential infestations of cockroaches expose their occupants to cockroach fecal material, saliva, and body fragments; all are potentially severe asthma triggers, especially for children.

 This species reproduces the fastest of the common pest cockroaches: a single female and her offspring can produce over 30,000 individuals in a year.
-Egg laying occurs more frequently during warm weather.
-The female carries around a light tan egg case and each case contains about 30 young.
+Egg-laying occurs more frequently during warm weather.
+The female carries around a light tan egg case and each case contain about 30 young.
 A female can produce a new egg case every few weeks.

-Brown Banded Cockroach are often found in offices and other places where paper is stored, apartments or homes that are not air-conditioned and over-heated office buildings.
+Brown Banded Cockroaches are often found in offices and other places where the paper is stored, apartments or homes that are not air-conditioned, and over-heated office buildings.

-Brown banded cockroaches are about the same size as German cockroaches but are not as widespread.
-Males are golden tan; females are darker brown.
+Brown-banded cockroaches are about the same size as German cockroaches but are not as widespread.
+Males are golden tan; females are a darker brown.
 Both have light-colored bands on their abdomens.

 Oriental roaches prefer cooler temperatures than the other species do and populations of this species often build to large numbers in masonry enclosures such as water meter boxes.
 At night, oriental cockroaches may migrate into buildings in search of food.
 Females deposit dark red-brown egg cases in debris or food located in sheltered places.